taw00/manuscript-css/README-structure-summary.md

 poem.
 Most short stories, for example, only use scenes.
 Often only one scene container.

 The containers, in summary:
-(Notice, anything defined by a section can be repeated infinit times.)
+(*Note: section blocks can be repeated infinite times.*)

 ```html
 <div id="vpage">                                            <!-- 1 required -->